craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Satyr heritage find themselves in possession of a very bovine biology.
 The origins of Satyr people on Alaturmen are common information, they came with the Elves, having been given the duty of record for the Ceelie Courts.
 Sadly, the Great Fires destroyed many of the records of this time, and even sadder, the standing contract from the Ceelie Courts.

-- You do not age as mortals should.
+- *Age* You do not age as mortals should.
 	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
 	- You will, after many many years - though how many is quite uncertain, feel the urge - nay - the need to wander North, farther than you have gone before.
 Farther than the Wildlands would allow you.
 	- A deep homesickness will beset you, and you will give in to this need, and you will travel North, beyond the Wildlands, and it is quite likely that you will never be seen by a mortal again.
-- You may weigh anywhere from 100 to 200 pounds.
+- *Weight* You may weigh anywhere from 100 to 200 pounds.
 - You may be anywhere from 4 to 6 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
 - You have advantage on saving throws against spells and other magical effects.